valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 * `gcp_user_name` - (Optional - GCP) Name to use as the user when SSH to a GCP Gateway instance.
 When not specified, `centos` is used.
 * `gcp_service_account_email` - (Required - GCP) The GCP Service Account Email that defines the permissions for the Gateway to integrate with other GCP Project resources such as Secrets Manager and Storage Buckets.
 * `aws_iam_role_firewall` - (Required - AWS) The AWS IAM role that defines the permissions for the Gateway to integrate with other AWS Account resources such as Key Pairs, Secrets Manager and Key Management Service (KMS).
 * `azure_user_identity_id` - (Optional - Azure) The Azure User Assigned Identity that defines the permissions for the Gateway to integrate with other Azure Subscription resources such as Key Pairs, Key Vault and Blob Storage.
+The value specified should be the resource full path.
 * `azure_resource_group` - (Required - Azure) Azure Resource Group name used to associate all created Gateway resources
 * `oci_compartment_id` - (Required - OCI) OCI Compartment ID where the Gateway will be deployed
 * `region` - (Required) Region where the Gateway will be deployed